carlzxc71/ORCA-automation/readme.md

 ```Powershell
  New-Item -Path "C:\Automation\ORCA\Trigger-ORCAReport.ps1" -Force
 ````
-- Open the **Trigger-ORCAReport.ps1** through powershell and enter the code in automation.ps1
+- Open the **Trigger-ORCAReport.ps1** through powershell and paste in the code from automation.ps1 that you received from cloning this repo
     - Update the parameters to suit your needs
     - Put in the name of the keyvault you created earlier in the KV variable
     - Update line 19 with the default domain name of your tenant